 Our pre-production team has evolved from being dozens of volunteers into a more condensed, part-paid team.
 They are:

-Directors: Marina Blake (Creative Director), Joey Valiunas (Operations Director & Head of Production), Jerome Toole & Isabel Adomakoh Young (non-executive); Senior Producer & Arts Programme Manager: India Crawford; Art Director: Lily Bonesso; Music Programme Manager: Tilly Verrells; Communications Manager: Amelia Sharp; Operations Manager: Charlie Hearn; Production Assistant: Stella Kallides; Art Director: Lily Bonesso; Associate Programmers: Bridget Minamore; Julia Brow, Jasper Morvaridi, Carmel Macaree, Zoe Hunter Gordon, Ella Fallows, Sarah Wilson; Creative Production Manager: Olivia Skalkos; In-House Design Manager: Sacha Molyneux; Site Manager: Matt Corless; Senior Creative Project Manager: Loulou Janes, Arts Engagement & Outreach Manager: Cathy Van Hear; Visual Arts Media Officer: Ana Coelho, Head of Visual Identity: Josie Tucker; Technical Production Manager: Willem Olenski; Volunteers Managers: Tomo Armstead & Ali Yates; Catering Manager: Jasper Hossack; Bars Manager: Otis Houston, Kiosk Manager: Ellie Domoney.
+Directors: Marina Blake (Creative Director), Joey Valiunas (Operations Director & Head of Production), India Crawford (Senior Producer), Jerome Toole & Isabel Adomakoh Young (non-executive); Music Programme Manager: Tilly Verrells; Communications Manager: Amelia Sharp; Operations Manager: Charlie Hearn; Production Assistant: Stella Kallides; Art Director: Lily Bonesso; Associate Programmers: Bridget Minamore; Julia Brow, Jasper Morvaridi, Carmel Macaree, Sarah Wilson; Creative Production Manager: Olivia Skalkos; In-House Design Manager: Sacha Molyneux; Site Manager: Matt Corless; Arts Engagement Officer: Cathy Van Hear; Visual Arts Media Officer: Ana Coelho, Head of Visual Identity: Josie Tucker; Volunteers Manager: Tomo Armstead; Bars Manager: Otis Houston, Kiosk Manager: Ellie Domoney.

 Community – we aim to build communities of friends, collaborators and like-minded people in all that we do, always looking to forge meaningful connections between people that have long term social and creative value.